-When undergoing building work, whether constructing a completely new structure or planning property refurbishments or property extensions, it is important to make sure projects have necessary permissions.
-Having been working as builders for many years, we have extensive knowledge of every aspect of construction, providing expert advice and ensuring all work in Pulborough and Arundel adheres to regulations and controls.
-As industry specialists, we even carry out sympathetic and compliant listed building renovations.
+When considering all types of building work, from the construction of a new build, to minor property refurbishments or major property extensions, it is important to have the necessary permissions.
+Having worked as builders over many years, we have extensive knowledge in all aspects of construction.
+We offer expert advice to ensure all work in the Pulborough area complies with building control regulations.

-Planning permission is in place to deter inappropriate development.
-This means that new buildings, or significant alterations to existing homes, such as property extensions or major renovations, usually require approval.
-Many smaller works and property refurbishments fall under permitted development, but it is always important to check.
+Planning permission is a measure used to deter inappropriate or illegal development.
+This means that new builds, or any significant alterations to existing homes, such as property extensions or major renovations, usually require approval.
+Smaller works and minor property refurbishments fall under permitted development, but it is always important to check.

 When do I need planning permission?

-If building work involves creating a new dwelling, it will normally require planning permission.
-This includes constructing new builds as well as subdividing existing homes.
-Projects in conservation areas or work to protected properties, such as listed building renovations, are also likely to need approval.
+If building work involves the construction of a home, it will require planning permission.
+This includes work on new builds as well as subdividing existing homes.
+Projects in conservation areas or work on protected properties (such as listed building renovations) are also certain to need approval.
 Some property extensions will need permission, but this very much depends on the style and size of the build.

-Smaller additions, alterations and improvements, including property extensions and property refurbishments, often fall under permitted development.
-This allows homeowners in Pulborough and the surrounding areas to carry out minor work without any prior permission from their building control department.
+Smaller alterations and improvements, including property refurbishments and some extensions, fall under permitted development.
+This allows homeowners in Pulborough, and those in the surrounding areas, to carry out minor work without any prior permission from their building control department.

-For expert advice tailored to your individual needs, please contact us and our builders will be more than happy to offer further information.
+For professional advice or a prompt quotation, tailored to your project specification, please contact us.
+Our builders will be more than happy to offer you further information.

-Local authorities take into account a number of factors when deciding whether or not to grant planning permission for property extensions, property refurbishments or any other type of building work
+Local authorities take a number of factors into consideration when deciding whether or not to grant planning permission for property extensions, property refurbishments or any other type of building work

 • Disabled Access